poipiii/aliproduct_challenge_cvpr2022/README.md

 3. lastly to run inference on test data to generate and prepare submission navigate to `/home/ubuntu/Desktop/CVPR 2022 AliProducts Challenge/code/test_set_inference/single_model_pred.ipynb` and run the notebook if you want to generate submissions/predictions for only 1 model,if you would like to generate submissions/predictions for ensembles of models navigate to `/home/ubuntu/Desktop/CVPR 2022 AliProducts Challenge/code/test_set_inference/ensemble.ipynb` and run the notebook
 #### testing feature fusion and score fusion and other ensambling methods
 if you would like to test feature fusion,score fusion and other ensembling methods navigate to `/home/ubuntu/Desktop/CVPR 2022 AliProducts Challenge/code/test_set_inference/test ensemble strategy.ipynb` and edit and run the notebook to experiment with methods
+### Training CLIP
+Before you can train clip you will first need to process the aliproduct 2 data by following the data preparation steps above
+1. navigate to `/home/ubuntu/Desktop/CVPR 2022 AliProducts Challenge/code/model/CONFIG.py` and edit the config file to change batch size, number of training epochs , learning rate and many more if needed
+2. once you have configured the config file open your terminal and type in or copy the following command cd /home/ubuntu/Desktop/CVPR 2022 AliProducts Challenge/code/model to change your working directory to the code folder
+3. lastly type the following command into your terminal `python trainer.py` to start training the clip model

 ### Training BLIP
 Before you can train blip you will first need to process the aliproduct 2 data by following the data preparation steps above